penmuse/metaprogramming-ruby/ruby-on-steroids/dsl/the-powerful-spell-called-dsl.md

 ### Types of DSLs

- There are two major types of DSLs: Internal and External DSLs.
-DSLs come in two forms – external and internal.
-External DSL’s exist independently from any other language, SQL, SASS are good examples of external DSLs.
-Internal DSL’s on the other hand live inside another programming language – for example RSpec is an internal DSL which is hosted within the Ruby programming language.
+ There are two major types of DSL: Internal and External DSL.
+External DSL’s exist independently from any other language, SQL, SASS, Cucumber, HAML, Jade are good examples of external DSLs.
+Internal DSL’s on the other hand live inside another programming language  for example RSpec is an internal DSL which is hosted within the Ruby programming language.

-Typically internal DSLs are easier to create but aren’t as flexible as external DSL’s.
-Internal DSL’s need not worry about parsing or grammars but must conform to valid syntax within the host language (eg. all RSpec code is valid Ruby syntax), conversely an external DSL can have any syntax its creator wishes at the cost more work to build a parser and grammar.
+Typically internal DSLs are easier to create but are not as flexible as external DSL’s.
+Internal DSL’s need not worry about parsing or grammars but must conform to valid syntax within the host language (eg. all RSpec code is valid Ruby syntax), conversely an external DSL can have any syntax its creator wishes at the cost of more work to build a parser and grammar.
 Ruby, with its “the programmer is always right” feature set and very flexible syntax, makes a great platform for building internal DSLs.

 ### DSLs In the wild

-What makes rails very flexible and magical is the use of internal DSLs in a lot of places.
+What makes rails very flexible and magical is that it uses internal DSLs in a lot of places.
 Let's take a look at the different internal DSLs used in rails.
 #### 1. Rails Routing

 ```ruby